byrd-laif/soilMakers/readme.md

 ### *Salon Programs;* Designed to be Fun, Creative, Interactive and Resourceful.

-To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants through guided conversation organized around cultures and ideas reflective of the era in which someone lives.
+To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants through guided conversation organized around cultures and ideas reflective of the era in which one lives.

 #### Accepting personal responsibility; truthful living.

-Love and labor are inseparable. *Love calls forth someone's deepest bravery.*
+*Love and labor are inseparable, calling forth deep bravery from within.*

+**Harvesting Knowledge.**

-***Knowledge Harvesting,** designing a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*
+*Designing a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

+**Tools For Understanding.**

-***Tools for understanding.** An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.*
+*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.*

 [**Life*Styles* For Change ~ Becoming a part of the circle of life.**](./lifeStylesForChange)